zextras/tech-doc/source/suite/backup.rst

 -  Under Real Time Scanner, press the ``Enable`` button.

-..

-   **Note**

-   When the Real Time Scanner is enabled for the first time or re-enabled after a stop, a SmartScan is required.
+.. note:: When the Real Time Scanner is enabled for the first time or re-enabled after a stop, a SmartScan is required.
 A warning will be displayed after enabling the Real Time Scanner, and you will be prompted to start the SmartScan.